paulJRCurtis/risk-lab-site/content/Patching Controls with SSM/_index.md

 LastModifierEmail = ""
 +++

 Many organizations struggle to keep up with patching requirements.
-Sometimes one of the challenges is even to know what infrastructure you have.
-A definitive inventory of the operating systems and software running in the environment is not always easy to come by.
+Sometimes one of the challenges is to get a definitive inventory of the operating systems and software running in the environment.

-In a cloud environment there are two different approaches based on whether the architecture includes instances that are immutable or non-immutable.
+In this workshop we will explore using AWS Systems Manager to gain visibility of the environment and to automate patching controls.

+In a cloud environment there are two different approaches to patching based on whether the architecture includes instances that are immutable or non-immutable.
 This might seem a confusing statement, but lets break it down.
 First, instances are the equivalent of servers in cloud speak.
 An immutable instance is one that is never changed or updated, it just gets replaced.
 When an patch exists for an immutable instance the image, or [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instances-and-amis.html) (AMI), used to create the instance is update.
 The instances can be then be replaced with instance created from the new AMI.